-Refer to Note 4, Summary of significant accounting policies, Note 7, Critical accounting estimates and judgements and Note 16 Investment property.
+Refer to Note 4, Summary of significant accounting policies, Note 7, Critical accounting estimates and judgements and Note 17 Investment property.

-Management estimated the fair value of the Investment Property to be €39.275.000 as at 31 December 2018 representing approximately 91% of the Company's total assets.
+Management estimated the fair value of the Investment Property to be €195.850.000 as at 31 December 2018.
+The Investment property is presented on the Balance sheet at the value of €195.850.000 which includes cummulative additions for project under construction to date of €19.691.098.
+The total value of the Investment property represent approximately 98% of the Company's total assets.

-The investment property valuations were dependent on certain key assumptions that require significant management judgement, including terminal capitalisation rates, discount rate and fair market rents.
+The investment property valuations are dependent on certain key assumptions that require significant management judgement including terminal capitalisation rates, discount rate and fair market rents.
 Some of these estimates and judgements are subject to market forces and will change over time.
 The external valuations as at 31 December 2018 were utilised by management in arriving at its estimates.